On a representation of partially-distinguishable populations: Representing a population

 The expression \eqref{eq:independentIndividuals} of Definition~\ref{def:independentIndividuals} is a convolution of measures based on the operation of creating a function in $\boX^{\calX}$ out of a value in $\boX$ for each the individuals in $\calX$.
 This notion of independence will be useful as an example of concepts and operations that will be defined in the general case.

-The notion of weak indistinguishability that was introduced in Section~\ref{sec:generalPopRep} has not been translated into practical terms yet.
+The notion of weak indistinguishability that was introduced in Section~\ref{sec:generalPopRep} has not yet been translated into practical terms.
 As opposed to strongly indistinguishable individuals that are bound through the events in $\calF_{\calY}$, it just happens that there is no specific knowledge about weakly indistinguishable individuals.
 As a result, weak indistinguishability is a fully probabilistic concept.
 In order to formally define it, we introduce a mapping $T_{\sigma}$ from $\boF_{\calY}$ into itself for any given $\sigma \in \Sym(\calX)$ defined by \eqnl{eq:mappingWeakIndist}{ T_{\sigma}: f \mapsto f \circ \sigma. } Mappings of this form describe the changes induced by swapping individuals.
-It is therefore suitable for expressing properties of symmetry for probability measures as in the following definition.
+It is therefore suitable for expressing properties of symmetry for probability measures as in the following definition, where, once again, $\bsPi(\calX)$ is the set of equivalence relations on $\calX$ and where $\xi_*P$ denotes the pushforward of a given probability measure $P$ on a measurable space $(\boE,\calE)$ by a measurable mapping $\xi$ from $(\boE,\calE)$ to another measurable space $(\boE',\calE')$, i.e.\ $\xi_*P(A) = P(\xi^{-1}(A))$ for any $A \in \calE'$.